patr1ckk1m/IS445-545/Setpu_Dev_Tools.md

 # 3. Install Node.js
 https://nodejs.org/en, it's recommended using the latest current version for this course.
 Verify installation by `node --version`

+For Mac or Linux users, install and use `nvm` from https://github.com/creationix/nvm to install node.js.

 # 4. Fork and Edit